The Discomfort of Evening by Marieke Lucas Rijneveld

 Rijneveld’s language is vivid and surprising, and I admired how Jas uses farming terms to describe her world.
 Her mother, for example, weighs a calf and a half … but only a grisly fate awaits an underweight calf.

-The Discomfort of Evening was written by Marieke Lucas Rijneveld and won the 2020 International Booker Prize in a translation by Michele Hutchison.
+The Discomfort of Evening was written by Marieke Lucas Rijneveld and translated by Michele Hutchinson.
+It won the International Booker Prize in 2020.